awslabs/aws-ai-solution-kit/docs/en/deploy-add-delete-api.md

-## Add or Remove AI applications
+## Add or remove AI features

-If needed, you can update the AWS CloudFormation stack to add new AI applications or remove the AI application already deployed.
+You can update the AWS CloudFormation stack to add new AI features or remove the AI feature already deployed.

 1. Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/).